RWS/studio-api-docs/apiconcepts/terminology/overview.md

 Adding Terminology
 ------
 The implementation can also be made to support adding term pairs.
-In this case, you select the source and target term, and use the corresponding command in Trados Studio to add the term pair to the terminology resource.
+In this case, you select the source and target term, and use the corresponding command in <Var:ProductName> to add the term pair to the terminology resource.
 You can programmatically retrieve the source and target string, and then add term pair to the terminology resource.

 <img style="display:block; " src="images/general_11_add_term.jpg" />

 Term Search Settings
 ------
-Trados Studio features a page through which you can configure various search settings.
+<Var:ProductName> features a page through which you can configure various search settings.
 For example, you can decide whether or not source terms without any target term will be shown to the users.
 These settings are passed through the terminology provider interface and can be used in your custom term provider implementation.

 <img style="display:block; " src="images/search_settings.jpg" />